surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ## Radar chart

  Radar charts are a great way to compare members of a dimension in a function of several metrics.

-For example, when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.
+**Example:** when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.

  **4.** Choose chart type **Radar** from drop down list.